itsvaibhavmishra/train-booking/README.md

   <img src="https://i.imgur.com/o1JbekD.png" />
 </div>

-Train Booking is a MERN stack application that allows users to book seats for a train.
+Train Booking is a MERN stack application that allows users to book seat for a train.
 The app includes an attractive UI and multiple features.

 ## Features

-- Seats availability check
+- Seat availability check

 - Book a max of 7 seats at once

 - Closest seats booking alogrithm

-- Seats data reset everyday at 9:30AM IST
+- Seat data reset everyday at 9:30AM IST

 - Default seed for mongodb